adr1enbe4udou1n/blog/content/posts/07-build-your-own-docker-swarm-cluster-part-6/index.md

 ### Docker hosts

 Now we need to push all container logs to Loki.
 The official [Docker driver](https://grafana.com/docs/loki/latest/clients/docker-driver) is a nice way to do it for perfect integration.
+Install it on all docker hosts :

 ```sh
 docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions